Blank and invalid votes: a voice with little impact

 … yet rarely heard

-The ConversationMethodological note: The survey was conducted in partnership with Respondi (thanks to J. Ruiz for providing me with access to the fieldwork and to the Respondi team), which distributed the questionnaires to its online panelists (of the 4,706 people surveyed, 4,424—who were registered on the selected voter rolls—were included in the final sample).
-The first-round survey was administered between May 3 and 6, 2017, to obtain a sufficient number of blank and invalid votes (151 for the April 23 election).
-The remaining respondents were then recruited proportionally to approximate thefirst-round results as closely as possible.First-round vote: blank/invalid: 3.4% (+0.9 compared to official results); Emmanuel Macron: 21.1% (-2.3); Marine Le Pen: 19.3% (-1.4); François Fillon: 13.9% (-5.6); Jean-Luc Mélenchon: 19.6% (0.5); Benoît Hamon: 7.1% (0.9); Nicolas Dupont-Aignan: 5.0% (0.5); Minor candidates: 4.5% (0.5).
+The ConversationMethodological Note: The survey was conducted in partnership with Respondi (thanks to J. Ruiz for providing me with access to the fieldwork and the Respondi team), which distributed the questionnaires to its online panelists (of the 4,706 people surveyed, 4,424—who were registered on the selected voter rolls—were included in the sample).
+The first-round survey was administered between May 3 and 6, 2017, in order to obtain a sufficient number of blank and invalid votes (151 for the April 23 election).
+The remaining respondents were then recruited proportionally to match thefirst-round results as closely as possible.First-round vote: blank/invalid ballots: 3.4% (+0.9 compared to the official results); Emmanuel Macron: 21.1% (-2.3); Marine Le Pen: 19.3% (-1.4); François Fillon: 13.9% (-5.6); Jean-Luc Mélenchon: 19.6% (0.5); Benoît Hamon: 7.1% (0.9); Nicolas Dupont-Aignan: 5.0% (0.5); Minor candidates: 4.5% (0.5).

 Aurélia Troupel, Associate Professor of Political Science, University of Montpellier